allure-framework/allure-python/allure-pytest/README.md

 pytest.allure.attach(*content*, name=*name*,  attachment_type=*type*, extension=*extension*)

-Where **type** is mime string or one of presets like pytest.allure.attachment_type.XML.
+Where **type** is a mime string or one of presets like pytest.allure.attachment_type.XML.
 Extension is defined for all presets.

 ```
 def test_attach_from_test():